 You can generally prevent the storage of cookies by setting your browser software accordingly.
 We point out, however, that in this case you may not be able to use all functions of this website to the full extent.

 It is not excluded that the cookies set by Google Analytics can collect other personal data in addition to the IP address.
-In order to prevent information about your use of the website from being collected by Google Analytics and transmitted to Google Analytics, you can download and install a plugin for your browser under the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+In order to prevent information about your use of the website from being collected by Google Analytics and transmitted to Google Analytics, you can click Revoke Cookies to revoke your consent or download and install a plugin for your browser under the following link: http://tools.google.com/dlpage/gaoptout?hl=de.

 This plugin prevents information about your visit to the website from being transmitted to Google Analytics.
 Any other analysis will not be prevented by this plugin.